George Floyd protests in North Carolina: Durham

 About 100 protesters marched to police headquarters on May 30.
 On June 1, at least 1000 people marched peacefully downtown while about 60 blocked the Durham Freeway to successfully secure a meeting with law enforcement and other officials.

 On June 24, three women were arrested during a protest for slowing down traffic on I-40.
 Drivers participating in the protest slowed their speed to 10 miles an hour for eight minutes and 46 seconds.

 Fayetteville

 A peaceful protest was organized for 3 p.m. on May 30.
 Hundreds marched down Skibo Road.
 Rapper J. Cole spoke to the crowd.
 It remained non-violent until that evening, when protesters burned a U.S. flag in front of the historic Market House before vandalizing and lighting fires in it.
 Rioters then broke into Cross Creek Mall and several businesses along Skibo Road, where damage and looting occurred.
 Over 160 firearms were stolen from multiple gun stores during the unrest.

+Gastonia

+Between 350-500 people, approximately half being white and half being black, held a vigil remembering George Floyd at the Rotary Pavilion in downtown Gastonia on the evening of June 7th.
+The rally saw speeches delivered by both Democratic and Republican politicians emphasizing the need for change in unity, with Democratic representative Danny Caudill stating "Change happens when we come together with one voice and refuse to be silenced."